SriLikesToSing/universalTuringMachineC-/README.md

    ```

    # 5-State, 2-Symbol Probable Busy Beaver Turing Machine
--  the interesting part about this is that it does not have a computable answer that is within the boudns of a normal computers memory size, only a bound that is really large.
+-  the interesting part about this is that it does not have a computable answer that is within the bounds of a normal computers memory size, only a bound that is really large.
    ```bash
    universalTuringMachine fiveStateTwoSymbolBusyBeaver;
    vector<string> state = {"A", "B", "C", "D", "E", "H"};